Spanish (SPA)

 SPA 331 Span for Internatnl Business (3 credits)

-This course is principally for students who are majoring in the Haub School of Business.
 This class will assist students in a career in Business or International Relations.
-Comparisons will be made among the business practices of different Spanish speaking countries.
-All activities will be in Spanish.
+Comparisons will be made among the business practices of different Spanish speaking countries in the areas of marketing, advertising, import and export and sales.
+The political and economic risks of opening a business abroad will be analyzed.

 Prerequisites: SPA 301 or SPA 303